CONDITIONS

 Optional hormone blood tests if irregular cycles or perimenopause is suspected

-Treatment Options for PMS and PMDD
+Treatment options for PMS and PMDD

-Managing PMS Symptoms
+Managing PMS symptoms

-Relaxation techniques, including yoga, meditation, and deep breathing exercises, can help reduce stress and anxiety, which are common emotional symptoms of PMS.
-These practices promote relaxation and mental clarity, making it easier to cope with mood swings and irritability.
+Relaxation techniques like yoga, meditation and deep breathing exercises can help reduce stress and anxiety which are common emotional symptoms of PMS.
+These practices promote relaxation and mental clarity making it easier to cope with mood swings and irritability.Over the counter pain relievers like ibuprofen or acetaminophen can help with physical symptoms like cramps, headaches and breast tenderness.
+These medications give quick relief and can be an accessible option for pain management.

-By combining these strategies, women can better manage their PMS symptoms and improve their quality of life.
+By combining these strategies women can manage their PMS symptoms better and improve their quality of life.

 Lifestyle Support